em32-rs/wg/README.md

 * A single HAL crate: em32-hal (to be merged from efm32gg-hal and imtomu-rs)

-* yet indeterminate Board Support Crates
+* yet indeterminate selected Board Support Crates